PolusAI/image-tools/Dimension-Reduction/UMAP/README.rst

 UMAP Code for Shared-Memory Systems
 ===================================

 Please consider the following instruction for the execution of UMAP code for Shared-Memory systems.
 Please refer to `this link <https://labshare.atlassian.net/wiki/spaces/WIPP/pages/745537586/UMAP+Implementations+in+C+>`_ for detailed theoretical background about UMAP.
+Please also note that the performance of UMAP code has been improved by using multi-threading OpenMP directives.
+The number of threads in the OpenMP parallelized region of the code is automatically set equal to the number of threads in the machine minus 1.

 -------------------------------
 Installing the Required Library